lucassborba/RollDice-React/README.md

 # RollDice-React
-Exercise in React to import an external effect on CSS and training React.
+Exercise in React to training state and import an external effect on CSS.

 Image: